 During your first visit, we’ll put together a treatment plan for you so you can book in for any of our other general dentistry, orthodontic or cosmetic treatments that you may require.
-And, if you don’t need any further treatment, then hopefully, you’ll be more than happy to book in for your next routine appointment in six months.
+And, if you don’t need any further treatment, then hopefully, you’ll be more than happy to book in for your next appointment in six months.

 While we hope it won’t happen to you, dental emergencies can happen for all sorts of reasons.
 Tooth decay can cause a sudden rise in pain or swelling, and teeth can come loose or be knocked out during sporting activities.
 And, ultimately, whether it has come on suddenly or began as an intermittent nagging, if you are in pain, we don’t want you to suffer.
 Emergency dentistry is a vital part of general dentistry and means that there is always someone there to help if a sudden problem arises.

-Whatever the cause of your dental emergency, will do everything in our power to get you in for an appointment as soon as possible.
+Whatever the cause of your dental emergency, will do everything in our power to get you in for an appointment at our Woden practice as soon as possible.
 And, of course, we will treat you with the utmost care at what can be a stressful time.
 All we ask is that you get in touch with us as soon as possible.
 By dealing with your emergency dental needs quickly, we can hopefully reduce the chance of infection or more invasive and expensive treatment being required.

 Dental health and oral education are vital, which is why it’s so important to bring your children to the dentist.
 Kids dentistry is necessary from an early age as plaque can start to build up as soon as baby teeth appear.
 While brushing teeth twice a day and giving your children a healthy balanced diet will help, only the dentist will really be able to check if their teeth and gums are healthy.
 The dentist is also able to offer you advice for preventative care.
 After all, kids dentistry is about so much more than the health of their teeth at each appointment; it’s about setting them up to have healthy teeth and gums for life.